You are here

 HIV education is a vital component of HIV prevention strategies.
 Educating people about HIV can help them to protect themselves and others, and can reduce the fear and stigma surrounding HIV and AIDS.

 The over-50 age group has also been overlooked by those providing HIV and AIDS education in the UK.
-In the ten year period 2002-2011, new HIV diagnoses almost doubled among the over 50s.63 In 2012, over 63 percent of adults aged 50 years and over were diagnosed late, compared to 44 percent of adults under 50.
+In the ten year period 2002-2011, new HIV diagnoses almost doubled among the over 50s.
+78 In 2012, over 63 percent of adults aged 50 years and over were diagnosed late, compared to 44 percent of adults under 50.
 79

 Deborah Jack, Chief Executive of the National AIDS Trust, emphasises the need to educate the general UK public about HIV:

 “Ignorance about HIV increases vulnerability to infection and also contributes to stigma and discrimination.
-The Government must re-invest in educating the public about HIV.”65
+The Government must re-invest in educating the public about HIV.”
+80

-The Terrence Higgins Trust, amongst other organisations, believes that sex and relationships education should be a core part of the National Curriculum in the UK:
+Parents have the right to withdraw their children from SRE, (except sex education in National Curriculum science) though very few do so.
+The Terrence Higgins Trust, among other organisations, believe that sex and relationships education should be a core part of the National Curriculum in the UK: